February 24, 2017

 When speaking with our clients, we use a formula to communicate and track search engine ranking placements.
 For example, Page 1 is labeled “1” and Page 2 is labeled “2.”
 Typically, there are 10 web pages delivered on a single search result.

-If a particular web page appears as the second return on Page 1 of a Google search, we would describe it as being in position 1.02.
-Using this system internally at your company improves communication on the topic and ensures that every member of the team is rowing in the same direction.
+If a particular web page appears as the second return on Page 1 of a Google search, we will describe it as being in position 1.02.
+Using this system internally at your company improves communication on the topic and ensures that every team member is rowing in the same direction.

-Monitoring your progress is great; however, you might not see much change unless you’re actively utilizing an online reputation management campaign dedicated to pushing those negatives off of Page 1.
+Monitoring your progress is great; however, you might not see much change unless you’re actively utilizing an online reputation management campaign to push those negatives off of Page 1.

 Download our online reputation management e-book to start your company on the right path.
 Call us today for an assessment of your company’s online reputation.